Welcome to Jon Ippolito's home page.

 - A collaborative proposal for new standards of recognition to reflect the way new media have changed exhibition and scholarship.

-- An innovative approach to aggregating and evaluating the legacy of new media artist Nam June Paik based on John Bell's Reposte software.
+- A now-defunct but unusual approach to aggregating and evaluating the legacy of new media artist Nam June Paik based on John Bell's Reposte software.

 - A collaborative system of distributed scholarly connections co-developed with Craig Dietrich of the USC/Annenberg Center's Vectors Program.